Who is the Company's largest shareholder?

 2. What was the past trend of duty increases for beer and stout and when was the last duty increase?

 Excise duty was last increased in March 2016 and Ad Valorem duty of 15% ex-brewery price was removed.
-There was no duty increase for the year 2006 to 2015.
+As of April 2020, this remains unchanged.